spasoye-json/zt-access-gateway/README.md

 ## Request Walkthrough

 1. **Auth Guard** extracts Bearer tokens, validates them (secret or JWKS), and attaches `userClaims` to the request context.
-2. **Gateway Controller** logs a request ID, performs extra schema/path validation, and invokes the Trust Score service.
+2. **Gateway Middleware** logs a request ID, performs extra schema/path validation, and invokes the Trust Score service.
 3. **Trust Score** returns a numeric score + factor metadata.
 4. **Policy Evaluator** checks Casbin rules for either `user:<id>` or `role:<role>` subjects.
 If authorized, the score is compared to challenge/deny thresholds.
 5. **Proxy Service** forwards allow-listed requests to the matching microservice, appending `x-user-id`, `x-roles`, and `x-trust-score` headers and using mTLS certificates from the config.